suhas-sunder/grad_schl_spring_summer_2025/advanced_optimization/Lecture Notes/Lecture 1.md

 			- Final paper (IEEE conference format 12pt font as pdf)
 			- Group member evaluation (Individual submission)

+### Problem Statement
+- Identify the problem
+- The goal
+- Start by mentioning the gap
+- And the objectives
+- What is not there, and if it is there, why is it not efficient?
+Any number put in any context must be supported with reference.
+- Don't say it doesn't exist or no work has been done.
+We have not yet found a solution.

+### EXAM
+- Prof might remove/change parts of code he's given us and ask us to change it/fix it.
+- He might as us to do pseudocode or create a flow chart.
+- If prof provides an extra bit, positive and negative, what are the two solutions we get instead of just one?

+### Next submission
+- Explain why we chose PSO & GA for each problem or area.

+### Genetic Algorithm
+	- Population of Solutions
+	- Fitness Evaluation
+	- Selection
+	-

 ### What is Optimization?
 - Whatever problem you are trying to deal with, the goal is to get the best result out of it.
 - Simplest example is a bucket that you are trying to fill up.
 What is the fastest way to fill up the bucket in the most optimal way.